gammu/gammu/docs/manual/python/gammu.rst

       Gets month when device was manufactured.

-      :return: Month of manufacture as string.
+      :return: Month of manufacture as str.
-      :rtype: string
+      :rtype: str

    .. method:: GetManufacturer()